A Common Response To Shame Is To Hide

 Envy is connected with feelings of inferiority, negative feelings towards a person who has what you want, and a nagging feeling of longing for those missing qualities within yourself, or possessions, that you feel is lacking or missing.
 All of which can come from shame and even trauma.

 Those who feel envy often know that it is not socially acceptable.
 Likewise, it is not unusual for the envious person to feel happy or relieved when the envied person loses what was prized. in the case of victims, when they suffer more!
-This is also called “Tall Poppy SyndromeSyndrome It is a group of symptoms that can consistently occur together or a condition characterized by a set of associated symptoms.,” but can also relate to Schadenfreude.
+This is also called “Tall Poppy Syndrome,” but can also relate to Schadenfreude.

 Jealousy, on the other hand, is concerned with the potential loss of a valued relationship that you already have, or the loss of an opportunity to gain a relationship that you want to have.
 In contrast to envy, certain expressions of jealousy are socially acceptable.
 Often there are painful feelings of anger, fear of loss, hurt, and a wish to get even with someone.

-Surprisingly, jealousy can come into the situation or relationship (after the scam) between the victim and the scammerScammer A Scammer or Fraudster is someone that engages in deception to obtain money or achieve another objective.
-They are criminals that attempt to deceive a victim into sending more or performing some other activity that benefits the scammer.!
+Surprisingly, jealousy can come into the situation or relationship (after the scam) between the victim and the scammer!
 Victims can also feel jealous of other victims that seem to receive more attention or support.

-Oftentimes envy, and jealousy can be experienced at the same time.
-For example, the circumstances that trigger jealousy of one’s relationship may then lead to comparing oneself with others (and turning them into one’s rival,) then leading to the envy of that rival.
+Oftentimes envy and jealousy can be experienced at the same time.
+For example, the circumstances that trigger jealousy of one’s relationship may then lead to comparing oneself with others (and turning them into one’s rivals,) then leading to the envy of that rival.

 We have seen many victims become jealous of other victims or even the SCARS staff.
 It makes sense when you consider the disparity between what that victim is feeling and how others are doing or feeling better.